python-discord/infra/docs/_queries/postgres.md

 When a table is clustered, it is physically reordered based on the index information.

+The [clusterdb](https://www.postgresql.org/docs/current/app-clusterdb.html) CLI tool is recommended, and can also be used to cluster all tables at the same time.

 ### VACUUM-ing

 Proper vacuuming, particularly autovacuum configuration, is crucial to a fast and reliable database.